Moya/Moya/docs/Examples/Basic.md

 let provider = MoyaProvider(endpointClosure: endpointClosure)
 ```

-Neato.
+Neat.
 Now how do we make a request?

 ```swift
 provider.request(.zen) { result in